sophmi/scytale/README.md

 Ensure your use case does not require greater security guarantees than this library provides.

+## Users

+Artefacts coming soon™

+### Platform Support
+All platforms should be supported for downstream usage - simply consume the common artefact regardless of your own targets.

+Scytale is tested on:
+- Kotlin/JVM
+- Kotlin/JS (browser and Node.js)
+- Kotlin/Wasm (browser and Node.js)

 ## Licensing

 Scytale is dual-licensed under [Apache 2.0](LICENSE-APACHE) and [MIT](LICENSE-MIT).
 Users may use